Eguana Technologies (CVE:EGT) Stock Price Down 33.3% – Here’s Why

-Eguana Technologies Inc. (CVE:EGT – Get Free Report) was down 33.3% during mid-day trading on Tuesday .
-The company traded as low as C$0.01 and last traded at C$0.01.
-Approximately 217,363 shares were traded during mid-day trading, an increase of 93% from the average daily volume of 112,743 shares.
+Eguana Technologies Inc. (CVE:EGT – Get Free Report)’s share price was down 33.3% during mid-day trading on Wednesday .
+The stock traded as low as C$0.01 and last traded at C$0.01.
+Approximately 217,363 shares changed hands during mid-day trading, an increase of 93% from the average daily volume of 112,815 shares.
 The stock had previously closed at C$0.02.

 Eguana Technologies Stock Performance